indeedeng/imhotep-builder-jira/README.md

 <br>[![Build Status](https://travis-ci.org/indeedeng/imhotep-builder-jira.svg?branch=master)](https://travis-ci.org/indeedeng/imhotep-builder-jira)

 # Architecture
-The Jira Actions Indexer runs in a loop over a series of batches.
+The builder runs in a loop over a series of batches.
 First it makes a single API call to see how many issues fall into its time period.
 It will break this up into batches (normally 25, but it will temporarily scale back batch sizes when it gets rate limited).
 For each batch, it will make an API call to get the JSON representation of the issues, decompose them into a series of actions, filter out actions that don't fall within the period, and write the correct actions to the TSV file for that date.
 Then it will repeat on the next batch.
 When the last batch finishes, it will upload all the TSV files that have data to the Imhotep IUpload URL.

 We can't know definitively which issues were modified during a specific time period.
 There are two values we can use to calibrate: the create date and the last modified date.
-So the indexer has to consume many many more issues than it actually needs in order to guarantee it finds every issue that was actually modified during the period.
+So the builder has to consume many many more issues than it actually needs in order to guarantee it finds every issue that was actually modified during the period.
 It will exclude issues that were created after the end date or last modified before the start date.
 These are the only issues we know *can't* be modified during the period.